FREQUENTLY ASKED QUESTIONS

-ISDN studio hire – ISDN sessions are charged at £70 per hour plus call charges if we have to dial up the other studio – there are no additional call charges if the other studio dials dVoicebox.
-For an additional fee ISDN sessions can be recorded and the audio files sent to clients after the session via ftp – ask Chris for more details.
-Check for current rates.
+ISDN studio hire – ISDN sessions are charged at £70 per hour plus call charges if we have to dial up the other studio – there are no additional call charges if the other studio dials dVoiceBox.
+For an additional fee ISDN sessions can be recorded and the audio files sent to clients after the session via ftp – ask Chris for more details and current rates.

-Phone patch is free if you call us – if dVoicebox has to call you then call charges will apply.
+Phone patch is free if you call us – if dVoiceBox has to call you then call charges will apply (based on BT’s current relevant rate).
 Skype link up – no charge (unless using their charged for services).

 Please note that we need 7 days notice of a cancellation of a booked ISDN session.
 If less than 7 days notice is given a cancellation fee of £60 will be charged.

 Voiceover fees – voice artists set their own fees but the range is typically around £200 to £250 BSF (basic session fee) per hour for the voice artist (there may be usage licence costs too depending on the nature of your project and how it is to be used) – plus hourly studio/production charges.